artanmerko/MERN-Deployment/README.md

-# petShelter
-### A MERN stack application is a web application that uses the following technologies:
+# A MERN stack application is a web application that uses the following technologies:

 #### MongoDB: A NoSQL database used to store the application's data.
 #### Express: A framework for building web applications on top of Node.js.